Before diving in, could we collectively take a moment to appreciate the natural beauty that is the Blue Lagoon? No filter / edit.

 5. There are no restroom facilities

 Learned this one the hard way.
 Come prepared dressed in your swimwear unless you’d like to change around a corner while hoping no one gets a glimpse of your nudity.
-If a restroom facility is needed, you’ll have to seek one nearby.
+If a restroom facility is needed, you’ll have to seek one nearby (this is the view of the lagoon from the hotel I visited to use the restroom).

 6. It’s really very… blue